Get the kit — A$297

 For a complete overview of starting an NDIS business, see our How to Start an NDIS Business guide.
 For daily compliance tools, try our free NDIS Notes Rewriter.

 Important: This article provides general guidance about NDIS compliance preparation options.
 It is not professional advice.
-NDISCompliant sells the SIL Rescue Kit mentioned in this article — we have endeavoured to present all three pathways fairly, but readers should be aware of this commercial interest.
+NDISCompliant sells the Complete SIL Kit mentioned in this article — we have endeavoured to present all three pathways fairly, but readers should be aware of this commercial interest.
 Always verify current requirements with the NDIS Quality and Safeguards Commission.